Pandemic fears grow as China virus toll rises to nine

 Li said there was no evidence of “super-spreaders” capable of disseminating the virus more widely, as happened during the SARS outbreak.

-Though the origin of the virus had yet to be identified, the WHO said the primary source was probably animal.
-Chinese officials have linked the outbreak to Wuhan’s seafood market.

-Officials found to have covered up infections would be a “sinner for eternity before the Party and the people”, the Chinese Communist Party’s Central Political and Legal Commission said in a post on its WeChat social media account that was subsequently deleted.
+Health authorities are still trying to determine the origin of the virus, which officials say came from a market in Wuhan where wildlife was traded illegally.
+SARS was believed to have crossed to humans from civet cats sold for food in China.

+The WHO says an animal source appears most likely to be the primary source of this outbreak.

-Taiwan President Tsai Ing-wen called on China to share “correct” information about the virus and for the WHO not to exclude Taiwan from collaboration on the outbreak for political reasons.
+The island’s president, Tsai Ing-wen, called on China to share “correct” information about the virus and for the WHO not to exclude Taiwan from collaboration on the outbreak for political reasons.

 Taiwan is not a member of the WHO due to the objection of China, which considers the island a Chinese province with no right to participate in international organizations unless it accepts it is part of China.

-Like Australia, Taiwan warned citizens to avoid Wuhan, and airports around the world have stepped up screening of travelers from China.
-Taiwan has banned tour groups from Wuhan.
+Like Australia, Taiwan warned citizens to avoid Wuhan, while banning tour groups from the city.

+Airports around the world have stepped up screening of travelers from China.

 The Chinese-ruled gambling hub of Macau confirmed its first case of pneumonia linked to the coronavirus and tightened body-temperature screening measures in casinos and around the city.